 When a child is placed in foster care, the Department shall ensure and document that reasonable efforts were made to prevent or eliminate the need to remove the child from the child's home.
 The Department must make reasonable efforts to reunify the family when temporary placement of the child occurs unless otherwise required, pursuant to the Juvenile Court Act of 1987.
-At any time after the dispositional hearing where the Department believes that further reunification services would be ineffective, it may request a finding from the court that reasonable efforts are no longer appropriate. not required to provide Department is further reunification services after such a finding.
+At any time after the dispositional hearing where the Department believes that further reunification services would be ineffective, it may request a finding from the court that reasonable efforts are no longer appropriate.
+The Department is not required to provide further reunification services after such a finding.

-A decision to place a child in substitute care shall be made with considerations of the child's health, safety, and
+A decision to place a child in substitute care shall be made with considerations of the child's health, safety, and best interests.
+At the time of placement, consideration should also be given so that if reunification fails or is delayed, the placement made is the best available placement to provide permanency for the child.

-- best interests.
-At the time of placement, consideration should 1 - 2 also be given so that if reunification fails or is delayed, the - 3 placement made is the best available placement to provide - permanency for the child.
-4 - 5 The Department shall adopt rules addressing concurrent - 6 planning for reunification and permanency.
-The Department - 7 shall consider the following factors when determining - 8 appropriateness of concurrent planning: - 9 (1) the likelihood of prompt reunification; - 10 (2) the past history of the family; - 11 (3) the barriers to reunification being addressed by - 12 the family; - 13 (4) the level of cooperation of the family; - 14 (5) the foster parents' willingness to work with the - 15 family to reunite; - 16 (6) the willingness and ability of the foster family - 17 to provide an adoptive home or long-term placement; - (7) the age of the child; 18 - 19 (8) placement of siblings. - (m) The Department may assume temporary custody of any 20 - child if: 21 - 22 (1)it has received a written consent to - 23 temporary custody signed by the parents of the child or by - 24 the parent having custody of the child if the parents are - 25 not living together or by the guardian or custodian of the - 26 child if the child is not in the custody of either parent,
+The Department shall adopt rules addressing concurrent planning for reunification and permanency.
+The Department shall consider the following factors when determining appropriateness of concurrent planning:

+- (1) the likelihood of prompt reunification; - (2) the past history of the family; - (3) the barriers to reunification being addressed by the family; - (4) the level of cooperation of the family; - (5) the foster parents' willingness to work with the family to reunite; - (6) the willingness and ability of the foster family to provide an adoptive home or long-term placement; - (7) the age of the child; - (8) placement of siblings. - (m) The Department may assume temporary custody of any child if: - (1) it has received a written consent to such temporary custody signed by the parents of the child or by the parent having custody of the child if the parents are not living together or by the guardian or custodian of the child if the child is not in the custody of either parent, or